 Woot!
 April Fools’ jackpot!

 It didn’t go quite as planned.
 But it was still really funny (probably more for me) but the girls had a fun time playing with candy–eating the candy–and trying their hardest to make bugs that would scare the pants off of their brothers, sisters, and parents.

 Here’s how it went:

-- Silly April Fool’s Bugs (that we ate!): When I say I thought about this, I’m not joking.
+- April Fools’ Candy Bugs– Funny Trick for Families: When I say I thought about this, I’m not joking.
 I talked to my sister about how I could make candy bugs for much longer than I would care to admit.
 I tried and tried and tried to master the art of candy-stink-bug-making, only to fail miserably.

 our bug-making supplies

 I used a black icing mixed into a marzipan candy dough I found at the grocery store, but I just couldn’t get it flat enough, I couldn’t make legs or antenna that were skinny or strong enough, and I couldn’t make it textured enough.

 It did create a mean millipede, a teeny, skinny wormish guy, but that was it.

 It was fine for creating little made-up bugs–teeny green bugs with white (marzipan) wings and eyes.